DGBQ/HubitatProjects-Public/drivers/GooglePollenForecaster/documentation/CheckYourData_GooglePollenForecaster.md

 ---

-## ⚙️ Optional: Excel or Google Sheets Visualization
+<h2 id="optional-excel-or-google-sheets-visualization">⚙️Optional: Excel or Google Sheets Visualization</h2>

 1. Copy the JSON response from the API.
 2. Use the **Import JSON** feature or add-on in Excel/Google Sheets.